 The Hunger Games: Exploring Choice; Fear; Animalistic Instincts; Conformity

 A high school unit for Suzanne Collins' hit book.
 See also The Hunger Games Trilogy Discussion Guide, Teaching The Hunger Games: Guide to Catching Fire, and The Odds Ever in Your Favor: Ideas and Resources for Teaching The Hunger Games.

 An excellent 9th-grade lesson plan submitted by one of the students in my Educational Psychology class.

 A biography and links to lesson ideas for The Chocolate War and other works.
 See also Fight the Good Fight: Effectively Teach the Chocolate War with This Cross-Discipline Lesson Plan and Novel Guide: The Chocolate War.

 War Beyond Romance: The

 An extensive high school unit on this novel by Stephen Crane.

 Courage and Fear

-A lesson plan using The Red Badge of Courage developed as an example of confluent education.
+A lesson plan using The Red Badge of Courage developed as an example of confluent/holistic education.
 See also Red Badge of Courage: A New Kind of Realism.

 Lesson plans and other resources for teaching about Ms. Cushman's novels.